Why openHR Can Afford to Be Free

 But here’s the uncomfortable part: If you think that markup is bad, wait until you see the payroll industry.
 Let’s talk about direct costs - not marketing, not salaries, not office plants.
 Just the raw computational cost of generating a payslip.

-At openHR, even if our servers run at only 10% efficiency, the cost to generate a single payslip is: R0.00024 (Yes, that’s three zeros after the decimal.)
+At openHR, even if our servers run at only 10% capacity, the cost to generate a single payslip is: R0.00024 (Yes, that’s three zeros after the decimal.)

 Now compare that to what a major competitor effectively charges per payslip once you break down their subscription fees: R40 per payslip